Pet Insurance Icon

 Veterinary bills and medical treatments

-At the most basic level you can buy pet insurance policies which work perfectly to cover you against unexpected vet’s bills for illness or injury.
+At the most basic level, pet insurance policies cover you against unexpected vet bills for illness or injury.

 Pet value on loss or death

-In cases where a pet goes missing some insurance policies will cover you up to a set limit to advertise for your lost pet and even offer a modest reward for finding the animal and returning it to you or for information that leads to a conviction if the pet was stolen.
+If a pet goes missing, some insurance policies will cover you up to a set limit to advertise for your lost pet and even offer a modest reward for finding the animal and returning it to you, or for information that leads to a conviction if the pet was stolen.

 Public liability